What is Supplemental Instruction?

 How do SI sessions help me as a student?

-Research shows that students who regularly attend SI sessions average up to a full letter grade higher than their classmates who choose not to attend.
+Research shows that students who regularly attend SI sessions average a full letter grade higher than their classmates who choose not to attend.
 Attending SI means you’ll develop a better understanding of course content as well as more effective ways of studying.
 Also, the more you attend, the better your grade will be.

 SI support is provided to faculty and students at no cost.
 You can attend as many SI sessions as you’d like 100% free of charge.